HuasoFoundries/backbone_es6/README.md

 ## Can I use this as a drop-in replacement of Backbone?

-Is your project already using ES6 imports?

-If it isn't, don't worry.
+**Yes you can**.
 Under the `dist` folder you can find scripts `backbone.js` and `backbone.min.js` that are in UMD format and can be used as a drop-in replacement for goold old vanilla Backbone.
+The minified version is listed as the `main` property in `package.json` so it's what you'll use by default.

 These scripts are also used to run the tests.
-Said tests are the same as the ones in the [official Backbone repo](https://github.com/jashkenas/backbone), to ensure Backbone ES6's compatibility.
+Said tests are the same as the ones in the [official Backbone repo](https://github.com/jashkenas/backbone), to ensure full Backbone ES6's compatibility with its parent framework.

 ### Using it with AMD